leopacheco18/chainlink-falls-hackathon-smart-contract/README.md

 # Chainlink-falls-hackathon-smart-contract

-Smart Contracts for OpenMarket Project on Chainlink Falls Hackathon.
+Smart Contracts built with Hardhat for OpenMarket Project on Chainlink Falls Hackathon.

 [Live Demo Hosted in Fleek](https://open-market-chainlink-falls-hackathon.on.fleek.co/#/)